 However, I’ve moved on to a new CPM platform so perhaps things will be better.
 I was told this week that anyone (the actual example was: anything aka a can of soda pop) can install.
 And yet I know that installing Office 2016 just the way I wanted literally took me a weekend.
 Talk about complicated.

-And yet, and yet…a new release of OneStream came out on the 18th of October (so last week) and by the 19th (yup, just a day later) of this same month and year (2017) I simply had to have it, cf. my aversion to manual trench excavation.
+And yet, and yet…a new release of OneStream came out on the 18th of October and by the 19th of the same month and year I simply had to have it, cf. my aversion to manual trench excavation.
 Buoyed by what might be wildly misplaced optimism on my part, I decided to try the 4.1 to 4.2 install.
 How hard could it be?
 After all, the upgrade instructions are but five pages long.